 Keeping your property well lit protects against intruders.
-However, you don’t necessarily need to keep your lights on 24 hours a day, especially if you install a motion detecting lighting system.
+However, you don’t necessarily need to keep your lights on 24 hours a day, especially if you install a motion-detecting lighting system.
 Motion detecting lights will automatically switch on when triggered thus exposing any nefarious activity.
 Motion detecting lights also have the added advantage of automatically lighting up the area while you go about your business.

 Remote Control Security

 There are two ways that thieves can use your garage door remote control against you.
 The first method is simply to steal the remote control from your car and open the garage door when you’re not at home.
-For this reason it’s not a good idea to leave your remote control in your car.
+For this reason, it’s not a good idea to leave your remote control in your car.
 Take it with you.
-There are now keychain fobs available at most hardware or automotive stores that can replace the bulky remote control issued with your garage door.
+There are now keychain fobs available at most hardware or automotive stores that can replace the bulky remote control issue with your garage door.
 The second method used by thieves is to employ a device to record the code used by your remote control and use it later to open the door themselves.
 Garage door manufacturers have since responded to this security loophole by implementing rolling code technology meaning your remote control uses a different code every time it’s used.

 Automatic Door Closers